-Salary range will vary by state, city, job title, and experience level, of course, but according to ZipRecruiter, the average remote salary as of December, 2021 was a very respectable $89,178.
+Salary ranges will vary by state, city, job title, and experience level, of course, but according to ZipRecruiter, the national average remote salaries was up to $93,920 for a remote role in November 2022.

 But where should you look for a work from home job that suits your sensibilities and offers a decent salary?
 Right here!
-We've curated a list of 10 of the highest-paying remote positions that typically don't require degrees and 10 that do, including links to the latest job listings from companies hiring for those remote jobs right now so that you can apply immediately and get on the road to a job interview.
+We've curated a list of 10 of the highest-paying remote positions that typically don't require degrees and 10 that do, including links to the latest job listings from companies hiring for those remote jobs right now.
+You can apply immediately and get on the road to a job interview.

 10 Highest-Paying Remote Jobs That Don't Require a Degree